Seller and Borrower Short Sale and Loss Mitigation Documents and Instructions

 - SunTrust Home Retention Request Form (including Short Sales).

-- Wells Fargo Home Preservation Program Packet / Wells Fargo Short Sale Request Website.
+- Wells Fargo Short Sale Information Website for Agents / Wells Fargo Short Sale Request Website for Borrowers.

 Federal Housing Finance Agency (FHFA) — the regulator and conservator of Fannie Mae and Freddie Mac and the regulator of the 12 Federal Home Loan Banks